I made my own personal cloud storage to save hundreds on Google Photos — here's how it went

 (Image credit: Future/Shubham Agarwal)

-I’ve been a Google Photos user ever since launched in May 2018.
-I signed up for it when it was free no matter how many photos I backed up.
-But on June 1, 2021, Google flipped a switch: my Google Photos uploads began to take up space like the rest of my Google apps and I quickly ran out of the complimentary 15GB storage.
+I’ve been a Google Photos user since it launched in May 2018.
+I signed up for it when it was free, no matter how many photos I backed up.
+But on June 1, 2021, Google flipped a switch: My Google Photos uploads began to take up space like the rest of my Google apps, and I quickly ran out of the complimentary 15GB storage.

 I didn’t mind paying a couple of bucks each month for more storage, and so I did … until I realized I’d spent close to $500 in the last three years alone.

-So in an effort to rescue myself from rising Google One storage bills, I turned to creating a personal cloud storage solution.
-Here's a look at how that journey has gone for me so far and whether you might want to consider it yourself.
+So, in an effort to save myself from rising Google One storage bills, I created a personal cloud storage solution.
+Here's a look at how that journey has gone for me and whether you might want to consider it yourself.

 How much am I paying Google every month?